Fort Riley: Buffalo Soldiers

-The 9th and 10th Cavalry Regiments — the famed "Buffalo Soldiers," so called by the indigenous peoples for the similarity to the short curly haired buffalo that roamed the plains — have been stationed at Fort Riley several times during their history.
+The 9th and 10th Cavalry Regiments — the famed "Buffalo Soldiers," so called by the indigenous peoples for the similarity to the short, curly-haired buffalo that roamed the plains — have been stationed at Fort Riley several times during their history.
 Shortly after their formation in 1866, the 9th Cavalry passed through here en route to permanent stations in the southwest.
 They returned during the early 1880s and the early part of the 20th century before being permanently assigned as troop cadre for the Cavalry School during the 1920s and 1930s.
 The 10th Cavalry was stationed here in 1868 and 1913.

-On the eve of World War II, the 9th and 10th Cavalry became part of the 2nd Cavalry Division, which was briefly stationed at Fort Riley.
+On the eve of World War II, the 9th and 10th Cavalry joined the 2nd Cavalry Division, which was briefly stationed at Fort Riley.

-The following two decades have been described as the golden age of the cavalry.
-Certainly it was, in terms of refining the relationship between horse and rider.
-Army horsemen and the training they received at the United States Army Cavalry School made them among the finest mounted soldiers in the world and the School's reputation ranked with the French and Italian Cavalry Schools.
-Horse shows, hunts and polo matches – long popular events on Army post – were a natural outgrowth of cavalry training.

-The Cavalry School Hunt was officially organized in 1921 and provided a colorful spectacle on Sunday mornings.
-These activities gave rise to the perception of a special quality of life at Fort Riley that came to be known as the "Life of Riley."
-The technological advances demonstrated on the battlefields of Europe and World War I – most notable the tank and machine gun – raised questions in the inter-war years over the future of cavalry.
-By the late 1920s, the War Department directed development of a tank force by the Army.
-This was followed by activation of the 7th Cavalry Brigade (Mechanized) at Fort Knox, Kentucky, in the fall of 1936 to make-up the 2nd Regiment of this brigade.

-In October 1938, the 7th Cavalry Brigade (Mech.) marched from Fort Knox to Fort Riley and took part in large-scale combine maneuvers of horse and mechanized units.
-These exercises helped prove the effectiveness of mechanical doctrine.

 World War I

 America's entry into World War I resulted in many changes at Fort Riley.
 Facilities were greatly expanded, and a cantonment named Camp Funston was built 5 miles (8 km) east of the permanent post during the summer and fall of 1917.
 This training site was one of 16 across the country and could accommodate from 30,000 to 50,000 men.

 The first division to train at Camp Funston, the 89th, sailed for France in the spring of 1918.
-The 10th Division also received training at Funston but the armistice came before the unit was sent overseas.

-The camp was commanded by Maj.
-Gen. Leonard Wood.
+The 10th Division also received training at Funston, but the armistice came before the unit was sent overseas.
+The camp was commanded by Major General Leonard Wood.
 A Military Officers Training Camp was established in the Camp Whitside area to train doctors and other medical personnel.

+Spanish flu

+The earliest suspected cases of what would later believed to be the Spanish flu were reported in Haskell County, Kansas in January and February 1918.
+Local physician Loring Miner observed an unusually severe outbreak of influenza and alerted the editors of the U.S. Public Health Service's academic journal Public Health Reports.
+Several men from Haskell County who may have been exposed to influenza then traveled to Camp Funston at Fort Riley in the following weeks.

+Shortly after their arrival at Camp Funston, on either March 4 or March 11, 1918 (depending on the account), an army cook named Albert Gitchell reported sick to the infirmary with flu-like symptoms in the morning before breakfast.
+By midday, 107 soldiers at the camp exhibited similar symptoms, and within days, 522 men had fallen ill.
+This outbreak at Fort Riley was later hypothesized to be the starting point of the Spanish flu pandemic.